 Based on these four things, Peter said the men that came from Judea and claimed the Gentiles had to be circumcised in order to be saved were testing God and putting a burden on the Gentile converts that which neither the Jewish fathers or the Jews of their day could bear (Acts 15:10).
 Since it is impossible to perfectly keep the law, Peter insisted that salvation is only through the grace of the Lord Jesus Christ as a free gift – no strings attached.
 There’s no fine print.
 No rituals involved.
 We simply believe and accept Jesus’ forgiveness of our sins and place our faith in Him.

-Salvation is Only By Grace through Faith
+Salvation is not acquired through rituals but is received Only By Grace through Faith

 Ephesians 2:8-9 says, “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
 In John 14:6, Jesus said, “I am the way, the truth, and the life: no man comes to the Father, but by Me.”